Reviews Archive

 Music

-Mega Drive - The music is of a lower quality than the Amiga versions and unfortunately manages to grate a bit more.
+Mega Drive - The music is of a lower quality than the Amiga versions, and unfortunately it manages to grate even more.

 Atari ST - Music is alright, it is a little lower quality than all the other versions though.